-Willamette University (WU), founded in 1842, is a nationally recognized liberal arts school with graduate programs in law and business.
-WU has earned a national reputation for its academic standards and exemplary citizenship, values that have defined the culture of this campus for more than 160 years.
-The Willamette University motto, “Not unto ourselves alone are we born,” captures the essence of this distinguished university.
-It speaks to our commitment to community service, to the extraordinary collaboration between faculty and students, and to the tradition of service and civic engagement that is typical of our alumni.
-WU is in Salem, the capital city of Oregon, one hour from Portland, the Pacific Ocean, and the Cascade Mountains.
+Willamette University is in Salem, the capital city of Oregon, one hour from Portland, the Pacific Ocean, and the Cascade Mountains.
+Willamette has earned a national reputation for its academic standards and exemplary citizenship, values that have defined the culture of this campus for more than 175 years.
+The university motto, “Not unto ourselves alone are we born,” captures the essence of this distinguished university.
+It speaks to the commitment to community service, to the extraordinary collaboration between faculty and students, and to the tradition of service and civic engagement that is typical of Willamette alumni.

 Willamette University Values Diversity

 Employment at Willamette University means being part of a community that values education and its impact on the world, is friendly, supportive, and increasingly diverse.
 Believing that diversity contributes to academic excellence and to rich and rewarding communities, WU is committed to recruiting and retaining a diverse faculty, staff and student body.
-We seek candidates, particularly those from historically under-represented groups, whose work furthers diversity and who bring to campus varied experiences, perspectives and backgrounds.
+We seek candidates whose work furthers diversity and who bring to campus varied experiences, perspectives and backgrounds.

 If you have questions, need assistance, or require special accommodations please call the Office of Human Resources.